 For an overview of the two truck categories based on lengths (STAA and California Legal), and their allowed routes, see this Caltrans web page: Truck Lengths & Routes -- Quick Guide.

 HOW TO OPEN A NEW STAA ROUTE -- STATE ROUTES

 Caltrans classified all State routes in the 1980's with an engineering analysis.
 However, improvement projects may change the highway geometrics and may justify a new evaluation.
 To apply for a Terminal Access designation on a State route, you may send your request to the appropriate Caltrans District Truck Staff.
-You may also call Caltrans Headquarters at (916) 654-5741 for more information.
+You may also contact Caltrans Headquarters at (916) 654-5741.